Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Bordeaux

-The University of Bordeaux's School of Public Health offers comprehensive health informatics programs designed to meet the evolving needs of the healthcare sector.
-Students can pursue a Master in Health Information Systems and Technologies, focusing on the implementation and management of health information systems, or a Master in Public Health Data Science, emphasizing the analysis and application of health data for public health improvement.
+The University of Bordeaux's School of Public Health offers comprehensive three graduate programs.
+Students can pursue a Master in Health Information Systems and Technologies, focusing on the implementation and management of health information systems, or a Master in Public Health Data Science, emphasizing the analysis and application of data skills for public health improvement.
 Additionally, the university offers an MSc and PhD in Digital Public Health, equipping students with advanced skills in digital health technologies and public health research, with the PhD program formerly offered in partnership with McGill University.

 School of public health
 - Master Health information systems and technologies